Joe Rogan: 1997–2006: UFC commentator and Fear Factor

-Rogan began working for the mixed martial arts promotion Ultimate Fighting Championship as a backstage and post-fight interviewer.
-His first show took place at UFC 12: Judgement Day in Dothan, Alabama on February 7, 1997.
+Rogan began working for the mixed martial arts promotion Ultimate Fighting Championship (UFC) as a backstage and post-fight interviewer.
+His first show took place at UFC 12: Judgement Day in Dothan, Alabama, on February 7, 1997.
 He became interested in Brazilian jiu-jitsu in 1994 after watching Royce Gracie fight at UFC 2: No Way Out, and landed the position at the organization as Sussman was friends with its co-creator and original producer, Campbell McLaren.
-He quit after two years as his salary could not cover the cost of traveling to the events, which were often held in rural locations at the time.
+He quit after two years as his salary could not cover the cost of traveling to the events, which were often held in rural locations.

 After the UFC was taken over by Zuffa in 2001, Rogan attended some events and became friends with its new president Dana White, who offered him a job as a color commentator.
 However, Rogan initially declined as he "just wanted to go to the fights and drink".
 In 2002, White was able to hire Rogan for free in exchange for prime event tickets for him and his friends.
 After about 15 free gigs as a commentator, Rogan accepted pay for the job, working alongside Mike Goldberg until the end of 2016.
 Rogan won the Wrestling Observer Newsletter Award for Best Television Announcer twice, and was named MMA Personality of the Year four times by the World MMA Awards.

 In 1999, Rogan secured a three-album deal with Warner Bros.
 Records and began tentative plans to star in his own prime-time televised sitcom on Fox named The Joe Rogan Show.
 The show, co-written by Seinfeld writer Bill Masters, was to feature Rogan as "a second-string sportscaster who lands a spot as the token male on a View-style women's show".
 In December 1999, he recorded his first stand-up comedy album in two shows at the Comedy Connection at Faneuil Hall in Boston, which was released as I'm Gonna Be Dead Some Day... in August 2000.
 It received national exposure on The Howard Stern Show and downloads from Napster.
 "Voodoo Punanny", a song Rogan wrote after Warner suggested to produce a song they could play on the radio, was subsequently released as a single.
 Around this time, Rogan also worked on ideas for a film and a cartoon with his comedian friend Chris McGuire, and began to operate a blog on his website, JoeRogan.net, which he used to discuss various topics that helped him develop his stand-up routines.